slvignesh05/website/content/posts/my-first-post.md

 Consider you go to a website called example.com and you find a search box in it.

-You search for a simple query python in it.
+You search for a simple query "python'"

-After that the url sent to the server to retrieve results would be like:
+After that the url sent to the server to retrieve the results would be like:
 `example.com/search?q="python"`

-But what attacker do to invoke xss here is input malicious javascript code such as:
+But what attackers do here to invoke xss is input 'malicious javascript' code such as:

 ```html
 <script>alert("xss")</script>